-• Each year, all students are required to take a number of standards-based assessments, these include state achievement tests, norm-referenced tests, and benchmark assessments.
-These include the following: PARCC, Stanford-10 and the Arizona AIMS Science Test.
-WIDA

-SECTION 20.06: TEXTS/LIBRARY BOOKS

-Textbooks are to be treated with care to ensure that they can be used as long as possible.
+- Each year, all students are required to take the Standards-Based Assessments, these include state achievement tests, norm-referenced tests, and benchmark assessments.
+These include the following: PARCC and Stanford-10.
+SECTION 20.06: TEXTS/LIBRARY BOOKS - Textbooks are to be treated with care to ensure that they can be used as long as possible.
 At the discretion of the principal, parents may be assessed replacement costs for damaged or lost books.